oneapi-src/oneAPI-tab/hardware/README.rst

 * UR Adapters have been merged to the SYCL runtime.
 * License was previously MIT and now being changed to Apache to make it friendlier with LLVM.
-* Current UR version is v0.6 and closing to be tagging next version.
+* Current UR version is v0.6 and close to be tagging next version.
 * All development happening in public UR repo.
 * Experimental features being added as well, such us